SSWConsulting/SSW.Rules.Content/rules/share-your-developer-secrets-securely/rule.md

 * Not able to configure developer specific secrets
 * No offline access
-* Tightly integrated into Azure so if you are running on another provider or on premises, this may be a concern.
-Authentication into Key Vault now needs to be secured.
+* Tightly integrated into Azure so if you are running on another provider or on premises, this may be a concern
+* Authentication into Key Vault requires Azure service authentication, which isn't supported in every IDE

 :::
 ::: good